orhanayd/noneDB/docs/SPATIAL.md

 ### withinDistance()

-Find records within a radius of a point.
+Find records within a radius of a point. **All distances are in meters.**

 ```php
 // Direct method